efwoods/bamboo/README.md

 I want this technology to spread to everyone in the world.
 I want this to promote human growth and capability.
 Bamboo spreads, grows fast, and grows tall, hence the name.

 ## Step 1: Leveraging Eureka as in prior works:
 Eureka was used to train a robotic dog to move during a simulation.
-The results are detailed in this following article: https://interestingengineering.com/innovation/nvidia-robot-yoga-ball-balance
+The results are detailed in this following [article](https://interestingengineering.com/innovation/nvidia-robot-yoga-ball-balance).

 The first step would be to recreate this work - use Eureka to train a robot to do a task.
-Eureka is detailed in the following: https://eureka-research.github.io
+Eureka is detailed in the following [github repository](https://eureka-research.github.io).

 ## Step 2: Port Eureka to a robotic form
 The second step in this process is to move the trained model from Eureka to a robotic form.
 This proves that the code is useable in a robotic form.
 Imagine training in Eureka and porting to Spot (which has a [public sdk](https://dev.bostondynamics.com/docs/protos/readme)).